archivesspace/tech-docs/src/content/docs/about/authoring.md

 description: This page outlines best practices for updating and writing markdown files for the tech-docs repository.
 ---

-Tech Docs content is written in [Markdown](https://en.wikipedia.org/wiki/Markdown) which is a markup language used for formatting plain text that aims to be easy to read and write.
+The Tech Docs site contains two types of content--documentation pages and blog posts.
+Both content types are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and define page-specific details as [yaml](https://yaml.org/) key:value pairs.

 Tech Docs uses [GitHub-flavored Markdown](https://github.github.com/gfm/), a variant of Markdown syntax, and [SmartyPants](https://daringfireball.net/projects/smartypants/), a typographic punctuation plugin.
 These tools provide authors niceties like generating clickable links from text, creating lists and tables, formatting for quotations and em-dashes, and more.

+## Where pages go

+### Documentation pages

+Documentation pages live under `src/content/docs/`.
+Each page is a `.md` or `.mdx` file.
+The URL path is `/` plus the file path relative to that directory, without the extension—for example, `src/content/docs/architecture/public.md` is served at `/architecture/public`.
+Nested folders add segments to the path.

+### Blog

+Blog posts live under `src/content/blog/` as `.md` or `.mdx` files.
+The URL is `/blog/` plus the path to the file relative to that folder, without the extension—for example, `src/content/blog/v4-2-0-release-candidate.md` is served at `/blog/v4-2-0-release-candidate`.
+Nested folders add path segments to the URL.

+Valid frontmatter and body content are required for the site to be built and published.

-## Commonly-used Markdown syntax
+## Markdown

 Common use of Markdown throughout Tech Docs includes: